samjesus8/CCCU_AdvancedOperatingSystems_Assignment1/report/samuel_jesuthas_assignment1_report.md

 ```

 - Checks if the simulation data file exists for the specified user.
+- I used `pwd` to implicitly specify the file path for the simdata file.
+This is so it works across systems rather than hardcoding the file path.
-- Reads each line of the file and processes each byte individually, maintaining the order.
+- Then it reads each line of the file and processes each byte individually, maintaining the order.
-- Outputs the processed byte.
+- Finally, we can echo this byte out

 ### LIFO.sh